Matrix Autoregressive Model with Vector Time Series Covariates for Spatio-Temporal Data: Introduction

-In this paper, we investigate the problem of forecasting future matrix data jointly with the historical matrices and the vector time series covariates.
-There are two major challenges in this modeling context.
-From the perspective of building a matrix-variate regression model, we need to integrate the information of predictors with non-uniform modes, namely both matrices and vectors.
-Adding the auxiliary vector covariates benefits the prediction and enables domain scientists to understand the interplay between different data modalities but at the same time, it complicates the modeling and the subsequent theoretical analysis.
+This paper investigates the problem of forecasting future matrix data jointly with the historical matrices and the vector time series covariates.
+There are two significant challenges in this modeling context.
+In order to build a matrix-variate regression model, we need to integrate the information of predictors with non-uniform modes, namely, both matrices and vectors.
+Adding the auxiliary vector covariates benefits the prediction and enables domain scientists to understand the interplay between different data modalities, but complicates the modeling and the subsequent theoretical analysis.
 From the perspective of spatio-temporal analysis~\citep{cressie2015statistics}, we need to properly leverage the spatial information of the data and transform the classical spatial statistics framework to accommodate the grid geometry of matrix-valued data.
-In the remainder of this section, we briefly review the related literature that can shed light on these challenges and then summarize our unique contributions.
+In the remainder of this section, we briefly review the related literature that can shed light on these challenges and then summarize our contributions.

-A naive yet straightforward prediction model is to vectorize the matrices as vectors and make predictions via the Vector Autoregression (VAR)~\citep{stock2001vector}.
-In this approach, the auxiliary vector covariates can be incorporated easily by concatenating them with the vectorized matrix predictors.
-However, vectorizing matrix data leads to the loss of spatial information and also requires a significant amount of parameters given the high dimensionality of the data.
+A naive but straightforward prediction model is to vectorize the matrices as vectors and make predictions via Vector Autoregression (VAR)~\citep{stock2001vector}.
+The auxiliary vector covariates can be incorporated once concatenated with the vectorized matrix predictors.
+However, vectorizing matrix data leads to the loss of spatial information and also requires a significant amount of parameters, given the high dimensionality of the data.
 To avoid vectorizing the matrix data, scalar-on-tensor regression~\citep{zhou2013tensor,guhaniyogi2017bayesian,li2018tucker,papadogeorgou2021soft} tackles the problem by using matrix predictors directly.
 However, these models are built for \textit{scalar} responses while in our setting we are dealing with \textit{matrix} responses.
-Dividing the matrix response into individual scalar responses and fitting scalar-on-tensor regression still requires a significant number of parameters and more importantly, it fails to take the spatial information of the response into account.
+Dividing the matrix into individual scalars and fitting scalar-on-tensor regressions still requires a significant number of parameters and, more importantly, it fails to take the spatial information of the response into account.